-Tim Acors returns to Courtland for the third season of his second stint at the helm of the of the Cougars.
+Tim Acors returns to Courtland for the third season of his second stint at the helm of the Cougars.
 Acors was also the head coach of the Cougars from 2008-2011.
 Courtland teams under his tutelage have posted an 97-52 record and won Battlefield District titles in 2008, 2010, 2011, and 2018 (Co).
 He was named Battlefield District Coach of the Year in 2008, 2010, 2011, and 2018.
 In 2018, Virginia Preps also named Acors, Battlefield District Coach of the Year.

 Coach Acors graduated from Spotsylvania High School in 1997.
 He was a member of the baseball program there for four years.
 He then attended Germanna Community College for two years where he played third base and pitched for the club baseball team.

 In 1999, Coach Acors transferred to Virginia Intermont College in Bristol, Virginia.
 He was a pitcher for the Cobra baseball program from 1999-2002.
 He received Academic All-Conference honors in 2002 and was also named team captain for the 2002 season.
 He volunteered as a student assistant coach during the fall of 2002.
 In May of 2003 he received his B.S. degree in Health and Physical Education.

 In August 2012, Coach Acors completed his masters degree in Sport Management with a concentration on Intercollegiate Athletic Administration at California University of Pennsylvania.